P-dPF/expenses-wallet/README.md

 ## DESCRIPTION

 The Expenses Wallet is a Frontend Single Page Application developed in ReactJS and Redux in which the user can insert expenses with the relevant attributes and the application will automatically convert the currencies display it.
+The application will request an external API to receive the data for each currency.

 ## STACKS